 We reached a ladder that led up to an open grate.
 He held onto the rungs with one hand and kept the other wrapped around me.

 An open garbage truck was waiting for us when we clambered out of the hole.
-I was taken into the truck and lain down on my stomach.
+Hellboy carried up the ramp, into the truck and lain down on my stomach.

 I was practically sobbing from pain.
 "Do not worry, we are going to help."
 Smooth hands lightly touched my shoulders.
 Then something, most likely a needle, ejected liquid into my arm.